Risenio/Auto-Bank/README.md

           - Open bank, then try add that item to bank to (un)blacklist it.
             * Note: Item will not be banked while this enabled.
     * `ab bl <reset/default>`:
-      - This command resets the blacklist to the [default blacklist](##Blacklist).
+      - This command resets the blacklist to the [default blacklist](#Blacklist).
     * `ab bl <clear/empty>`:
       - This will empty up the entire blacklist, to have 0 blacklisted items.
     * `ab bl list`:
       - Lists all the items that are currently blacklisted.
+(The items in blue are clickable links, you can click it to show the item.)
   ---
   - `autobank <guild/g>` toggles banking to guild bank. **Default Off**.